SlicerMorph/S_2019/Lab08/README.md

 <img src="https://github.com/SlicerMorph/S_2019/blob/master/Lab08/images/segments.png">

 3. Use the following code snippet to iteratively mask the image with each segment and calculate the corresponding histogram.
 You should see an output plot of the histograms for each segment.
-This plot should show that the tumor tissue histogram has a peak at much higher voxel intensity values than the unaffected brain tissue or background samples.
+This plot should show that the tumor tissue histogram has a peak at a higher voxel intensity value than the unaffected brain tissue and background samples.
 ```
 import numpy as np
 masterVolumeNode = getNodesByClass('vtkMRMLScalarVolumeNode')